 To make these investments, the Board has voted to place a referendum on the November 5th ballot that, if approved, would provide 11.5 cents per $100 in assessed value to support our schools.
 The referendum would establish a new, separate fund from which Center Grove could pay for safety, security, and mental health/classroom support investments.

 Please know that the decision to seek a referendum is not a decision that our school leadership came to quickly.
 My team and I have spent months reviewing the recommendations from the Safe Havens International Safety Audit and the thoughts shared through our community survey.
 We have revised our list of priorities to include only the investments that are most important to keep the tax levy as low as possible.
 We have developed a website with information in an effort to provide information that is both transparent and thorough to help you make well-informed decisions at centergrove.k12.in.us/SaferCG.

 Keeping our students safe is a tremendous responsibility in the world in which we now live.
 It is a responsibility I take very personally as your superintendent and the parent of two children who attend Center Grove Schools.
-Putting off these investments is not a risk we want to take.
 I encourage you to contact me if you have any questions and additional recommendations.